Playlist

 1. Remove an appropriate portion of the nail matrix to promote proper nail growth

-2. Remove the entire nail matrix in all cases
+2. Remove the entire nail matrix ito prevent nail deformities

 4. Remove only the visible portion of the matrix

-1. Confirm nail bed clotting and apply a secure bandage that doesn't compromise circulation
+1. Confirm nail bed clotting and apply a secure bandage that does not compromise circulation

-3. Leave the wound open to air dry
+3. It is best to leave the wound open to air dry to promote healing and nail growth

 Author of lecture Nail Removal: Best Practices and Documentation